ErikEkstedt/jekyll-now/_drafts/misc/2019-12-10-Encoders-and-Representations.md

 ## Stacks of Causal (dilated) CNNs

-Given that we now may process information casually we need to define how our encoder atchitecture.
+Given that we now may process information causally we need to further define our encoder atchitecture.
 A common "block" in many convolutional networks is the "ResNet block" introduced in [Deep Residual Learning for Image Recognition, He et al 2015](https://arxiv.org/pdf/1512.03385.pdf).
 In both [VQVAE](https://arxiv.org/pdf/1711.00937.pdf, vad den Oord) and [VQVAE